pagopa/io-pagopa-proxy/README.md

 ### Node client parameters configuration

 Different clients may wish to connect to the Node via different parameters.
-These parameters are described in the `$NODE_CONFIG_PATH` file.
+These parameters are controlled by the `$NODE_CONNECTIONS_CONFIG` variable.
-This file is a JSON file containing a single object whose keys are client identifiers (see "X-Client-Id" header in the API specification under `api_pagopa.yml`) and each value is an object containing the following keys:
+This variable is a JSON object whose keys are client identifiers (see "X-Client-Id" header in the API specification under `api_pagopa.yml`) and each value is an object containing the following keys:

 | Variable name                    | Description                                                   | type   | default |
 |----------------------------------|---------------------------------------------------------------|--------|---------|